ishapandya126/Course/HW/HW-Reflection.md

 Considering all the design and architecture methods, testing practices, and software processes you've encountered---**compare and constrast** how the benefits of the different practices and how they might be useful together.

-## Evaluation

-* Design (25)
-* Testing (25)
-* Process (25)
-* Overall (25)

-You will be evaluated based on the quality of your answers, the depth of your reflection, and connections with your personal experiences in applying the practices/processes on this project.

-## Submission
-Submit the link to your homework [here](https://docs.google.com/forms/d/e/1FAIpQLSfzEDgS_Y-MH75dGHqCEB_BlNdIHHoHBTdHnnchG-IdxuNKFw/viewform?usp=sf_link).

-Include a README.md describing your answers.

-Due: Wednesday, October 13th before midnight.